Faith of My Fathers (film)

-Faith of My Fathers is a 2005 American biographical drama television film directed by Peter Markle and written by Markle and William Bingham, based on the 1999 memoir of the same name by United States Senator and former United States Navy aviator John McCain (with Mark Salter).
+Faith of My Fathers is a 2005 American biographical drama television film directed by Peter Markle and written by Markle and William Bingham, based on the 1999 memoir by United States Senator and former United States Navy aviator John McCain (with Mark Salter).
 It aired on A&E on Memorial Day, May 30, 2005.

 Filmed in New Orleans, Faith of My Fathers is based on the story of Lieutenant Commander John McCain's experiences as a prisoner of war in North Vietnam for five and a half years during the Vietnam War, interleaved with his memories of growing up in a heritage rich with military service.
 Shawn Hatosy stars as John McCain, with Scott Glenn as his father, Admiral Jack McCain.
 Of the North Vietnamese captors, Chi Muoi Lo plays the keyman "Prick" and Cary-Hiroyuki Tagawa plays prison commander "Cat".

 Plot

 John McCain flies his jet from a carrier on a bombing mission over Hanoi, North Vietnam.
 As a warning buzzer announces incoming missiles, McCain stays with the bomb drop, but is hit by a missile.
 He lands in the water and is pulled ashore by an angry mob, and taken prisoner.
 Asked to give information, he gives out the names of the Green Bay Packers rather than of his squadron.
 In flashbacks, his father tells of how his submarine escaped destruction in World War II, and told him not to worry about his grades, as his father and grandfather "really fooled them" by rising to admiral despite doing poorly in school.
 In prison, McCain sees other prisoners cruelly tortured, while he sees a couple who appear to have decided to cooperate with the enemy.
 McCain is given a choice to be released early in recognition that his father is commander of U.S. forces in the Pacific, but he refuses, and suffers for it.
 During a stepped-up bombing campaign, the prisoners sing "Silent Night", after which negotiations result in a release of prisoners and a trip home.